dmitrycello/yaglpp/docs/USAGE.md

 #include "stdafx.h"
 class : public glfw::Thread
 {
-	void onInit()   // Create window
+	void OnInit()   // Create window
 	{
-		context = new glfw::Window(800, 600, "AFX-alike Mode Application");
+		glfw::Window context = new glfw::Window(800, 600, "AFX-alike Mode Application");
-		context->makeContextCurrent();
+		context->MakeContextCurrent();
 	}
 	void onRender() // Rendering loop
 	{
-		gl::clearColor(0.2f, 0.3f, 0.3f, 1.0f);
+		gl::ClearColor(0.2f, 0.3f, 0.3f, 1.0f);
-		gl::clear(gl::BufferBitMask::ColorBufferBit);
+		gl::Clear(gl::BufferBit::Color);
 	}
 } application;
 ```
-AFX-alike layout is rather experimental, and at the moment can be used only with a single class.
+AFX-alike layout is rather experimental, and at the moment can be used with a single **`glfw::Thread`** class.
 But it could become a promising trend in future development.

 ### 8. Create YAGL++ project template
 At this point, it would be wise to save all performed work by creating a Visual Studio project template from the current project.
 Later, it would be possible to create a new project, without the need to set all required parameters.
 The template will work with the similar solution path layout.
 Download the [template icon](template.png), or use any other with transparent background.
 The source code could be reduced to the following: